Besides being foolproof, it is by far the strongest & most durable air dry clay to DIY and work with. Do try this WhyNotDIY idea at home!

 Many people opt for this option as it is more flexible, and they can easily control the color of the clay.

 During this stage, the clay must be fully dried before starting the coloring process.
 Acrylic or watercolor paints are the best two options for modeling coloring.

 Let the first layer of paint dry before moving to the next paint layer.

-Finally protect your painted clay model with a thin layer of clear nail polish for small item, spray varnish or mod-podge.
+Finally, protect your painted clay model with a thin layer of clear nail polish for small items, spray varnish or mod-podge.

 Please rate and leave a comment below if you like this article.
 Let’s connect on social media.
 You can find me on Pinterest, Tiktok, Instagram, and YouTube.
 Please follow & subscribe!
 Thank you for your support!